CasianBlanaru/Storybook/Documentation/TYPO3VersionCompatibility.md

 # TYPO3 Version Compatibility Analysis (v12, v11, v10)

-This document analyzes the feasibility and potential challenges of making the `my_fluid_storybook` extension compatible with TYPO3 v11 and v10, in addition to its current v12 support.
+This document analyzes the feasibility and potential challenges of making the `fluid_storybook` extension compatible with TYPO3 v11 and v10, in addition to its current v12 support.

 ## 1. PHP Version Requirements